 This workshop takes place immediately prior to the “Become an EPEC Trainer” Conference on April 14, 2018 in Minneapolis, MN.
 This 1-day workshop is intended to familiarize participants with the theory & practice of adult learning and clinical practice improvement.
 Individuals who want to further enhance their teaching and leadership skills are welcome to attend.

 Education in Palliative and End-of-Life Care (EPEC) – Pediatrics

-Join us in Montreal April 29 – 30, 2017, for curriculum featuring state-of-the-art knowledge in pain and symptom management, as well as training in the skills required to address key domains for pediatric palliative care.
+Join us in Minneapolis April 12 – 13, 2018, for curriculum featuring state-of-the-art knowledge in pain and symptom management, as well as training in the skills required to address key domains for pediatric palliative care.
 The curriculum is designed to give pediatric healthcare providers, and especially pediatric oncology specialists, the knowledge and skills needed to provide excellent palliative care to their patients and their families.
 Based on the well-established and proven training methods of EPEC, this curriculum features a high impact, widely disseminated approach that utilizes a train-the-trainer model.
 With knowledge gained through the EPEC-Pediatrics Curriculum, physicians and advanced practice registered nurses (APRNs) will be equipped to become trainers who will educate local interdisciplinary teams that provide care to children with cancer and hematological conditions, thus optimizing pediatric palliative care outreach within the pediatric hematology/oncology context.